Belonging

 Language: all submissions should be in clear, grammatically correct English (American or British, but consistent); all presentations are also expected to be in English.

 Templates: Full paper submissions will be expected to be between 2500~4000 words (including title, abstract, keywords, main text, footnotes, captions and references).
-A Word template will soon be provided for the full-paper submission.

 Originality & Ethics: submissions for abstracts and full-papers must be original; declare consent/anonymisation when involving people or data.